lencap/kube/README.md

 A minimalist [Kubernetes](https://kubernetes.io/) cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) using [Vagrant](https://www.vagrantup.com/intro/index.html).
 Refer to [this repo](https://github.com/lencap/images-centos) to easily create the Vagrant box.

 ## Quick Start Guide
 1. The first step is to install [vm](https://github.com/lencap/vm) by doing `brew install lencap/tools/vm`.
-This is small utility that's acts a bit like Vagrant.
+This is a small utility that acts a bit like Vagrant.
 After installation, make sure you run `vm` to see its usage and to ensure that 3 essential files are created under `~/.vm`.

-2. The next step is create the centos7.7.1908-vm.ova image by following the steps described when you run `vm imgdawn`.
+2. The next step is to create the *centos7.7.1908-vm.ova* image by following the steps described when you run `vm imgdawn`.

-3. Final step is to run `vm prov`

-The last command should have provisioned the 2 VMs.
-You may have to adjust the CPUs and Memory settings in the `vm.conf` file, to suit your environment.
+3. Next, run `vm prov` to provision the 2 VMs.
+Beforehand, you may have to adjust the CPUs and Memory settings in the `vm.conf` file to suit your environment.

 4. Open a separate SSH shell session to each:
   * `vm ssh k2`